 About Wildlife Watch events

-The Trust’s Education Officer, Kath Smith, and Wildlife Watch volunteer, Alison Skyner, organise all events which, although aimed at everyone up to 16 years of age are open to all, young and old.
+The Trust organises a series of Wildlife Watch events each year which, although aimed at everyone up to 16 years of, age are open to all, young and old.

 Events are usually free of charge, but donations to support our ongoing vital work are most welcome.
 Check individual event listings for notes about suitable clothing and any costs or materials needed.